Realised in collaboration with sunday morning EKWC, Wetering, and Asbeter Holding.

 © Benedetta Pompili 2021.

-The research starts by investigating the reclamation of clay from the local sludge of the river Maas.
+The material research starts with the investigating over the reclamation of clay from the local sludge of the river Maas.
 The employment of river clay has multiple sustainability aims.
 A gradual harvesting method allows the riverbanks to clean and regenerate, lowers the CO2 impact of the transportation, keeps the connections with regional colours, textures, and properties.
-River clay urges to care for what goes dispersed into urban waters as clay absorbs and tracks the chemical contamination encompassing it, promoting a refamiliarisation with river bodies.
+River clay additionally urges to care for what goes dispersed into urban waters as clay absorbs and tracks the chemical contamination encompassing it, promoting a refamiliarisation with river bodies.

 The marbling with a common studio clay, a white stoneware from Germany, allowed for an easier application of the wild clay body, otherwise uneasy to manage.
 The conversations between and with these two clay bodies on the potter’s wheel materialises in an archive made of pots inspired by Jacoba jugs.
 Mirroring the nature of the two clays, Jacobas were traded from Germany, the origin of the stoneware, to the Netherlands, where the river clay came from.
 Due to shipwrecks, many Jacobas still lay down in the river bed.
 The inspiration from the archaeologic findings was thought as a way to tell the stories of the materials and highlight their geographial origins while crafting a shape to archive the process.
-Potters say that to start understanding the clay on the potter’s wheel it is needed to throw at least one hundred pots.
+A potters’ saying suggests that, to start understanding the clay on the potter’s wheel, it is needed to throw at least one hundred pots.
 Hence, one hundred samples of conversations were led.

 By collaborating with Asbetter, a research centre treating asbestos-cement and turning it silica, the second part of the research explores the application of the by-prodcuct of the treatment of asbestos as a filler in the clay.
 This uncommon grog, thought of as such for the first time, strenghens the body of the clay while reducing the quantity of material needed.
 It in fact can substitute the 50% of the amount of clay needed.
 The material exploration was materialised in a set of 450 wall tiles, configuring the architectural and insulating possibilities of the composition while in dialogue with the past uses of asbestos.